nemathahmed/answer_deduction/index.md

  </table>

-**The problem of answer length:** One problem that we encounter while using GPT is the length of answer it outputs.
+**Challenge** One problem that we encounter while using GPT is the length of answer it outputs.
 This can also be seen in our example prompt towards the end of the page.
 We see that GPT inherently answers comprehensively to each question.
 However, the dataset, SQuAD has answers which are lesser in length.
 Thus to make a fair comparison we need to limit the answer length that the GPT outputs to a given question.
 It’s to be noted that the long-length answers that GPT produces are accurate - it’s just that having such comprehensive answers limits our ability to compare it with SQuAD dataset.

 Comparing BLUE scores with similarity scores we see that similarity gives us a better estimate.
 And it is more skewed towards score 1 whereas BLEU is skewed to score 0 even though the answers are accurate to a human eye and brain.
 This a proof of how BLEU scores are not the best metric for our dataset.
 We also see that when we don’t give any context the scores are strongly-skewed to 0.
 Without context even the similarity scores get slightly skewed which is evident from the plots.